EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/access.md

 > Your browser sent a request that this server could not understand.

 then revisit the URL and try to log in again.
-This can arise if there is information in your browser cache from a previous Open OnDemand session.
+This can arise if there is information in your browser cache from a previous session.

 ### Troubleshooting: Cannot access Open OnDemand

-'For any other problems logging into Open OnDemand, first double-check your username and password.
+For any other problems logging in, first double-check your username and password.
 If you still have no success, then please contact your Research Coordinator (or equivalent).